 Please ask questions or report problems on Github.

-This package contains a Python implmentation of NestedText.
-For NestedText to catch on widely, implementations in many language will required.
-If you like the format and have interest in doing so, please consider contributing additional implementations, particularly for other languages.
+This package contains a Python reference implementation of NestedText.
+Implementation in many languages is required for NestedText to catch on widely.
+If you like the format, please consider contributing additional implementations.

 Release history Release notifications | RSS feed